cpan-authors/IPC-Run/README.md

     print $out;

-Scalars used in incremental (start()/pump()/finish()) applications are treated as queues: input is removed from input scalers, resulting in them dwindling to '', and output is appended to output scalars.
+Scalars used in incremental (start()/pump()/finish()) applications are treated as queues: input is removed from input scalars, resulting in them dwindling to '', and output is appended to output scalars.
 This is not true of harnesses run() in batch mode.